Optoma UHD65 Review

 Purists consider this projector more of a FauxK than a 4K.
 Nonetheless, the Optoma UHD65 delivers in the picture quality department.
 It uses one of Texas Instruments' first 4K UHD chips.
 Maybe it isn't 4K in the most precise sense, but the images it produces are visibly sharper than they are on 1080p projectors.

 The pixel density of this DLP chip is greater than has ever been seen before.
 It's sufficient for the 4K UHD standard, though it does not quite reach the platform of a true 4K.
 However, keep the price in mind.
-You could pay $6,000 or more for a true 4K projector while this one is priced at just $2,499.
-That's a spectacular deal for a really sharp, clear picture.
+You could pay $6,000 or more for a true 4K projector while this one is priced at just above $2000.

 This new chip from TI also relies on pixel shifting technology.
 Moreover, the pixels are still larger than they are with true 4K technology.
 This chip still complies with the 4K UHD standard of 8.3 million pixels, which makes no distinctions concerning pixel size.